GravitywellUK/awesome-gravitywell/docs/pages/new-starters.md

 ---
-layout: post
+layout: about
-hidden:
-  - related_posts
 title: New starters
+heading: New starters
 permalink: /new-starters/
 ---